Iceshadow1404/TmdbMultiLanguage/README.md

 # WIP, please feel free to report any bugs.

-# Known Bugs:
-- The Settings page isn’t loading the existing configuration in the web UI
----

 ## 📦 Install Instructions (Jellyfin)

 1. Open **Jellyfin → Dashboard → Plugins → Repositories**